The Oxford Martin Programme on

 Advances in medicine over the past few decades have led to an unprecedented increase in life expectancy and reduction in major disabilities.
 More people can expect to live into their 60s and beyond than die prematurely before the age of 60.
 But this longevity brings with it new problems: a rise in chronic conditions such as diabetes, dementia and heart failure, with many patients suffering from multiple conditions at the same time (multimorbidity), which are poorly understood.

 Our limited understanding of complex disease patterns and risks is further compounded by current methods of research, which tend to oversimplify complexity and often underrepresent patients with complicated disease history or concurrent treatments.
-Elevated blood pressure, for example, is the leading risk factor for death and disability worldwide, but despite substantial research still little is known about the effects of blood pressure lowering in elderly people with multimorbidity, who may have relatively normal blood pressure levels.

 The advent of ‘Big Data’ can offer unprecedented opportunities for extending our knowledge and understanding of complex disease patterns and risk, but harnessing its full potential will require new and innovative methods of analysis.